-Using more than one BaseStation permits an increase in the number of wireless BeltStations within an area, or by utilizing Tempest's iSelect roaming feature, allows increasing the area covered and even allows for the creation of separate, but adjacent or overlapping coverage areas.
+Using more than one BaseStation permits an increase in the number of wireless BeltStations within an area, or by utilizing one of Tempest's roaming features, allows increasing the area covered and even allows for the creation of separate, but adjacent or overlapping coverage areas.
 The number of BaseStations that can be utilized in a system is limited by RF competition between systems and several other RF conditions.
 Judicious placement of antennas can help facilitate a large number of wireless BeltStation users on a single system.

-Antenna Configurations

-Option 1
+Antenna Configurations Option 1